L-Strobel/omosim/README.md

 [SQLite](doc/outputFormats/SQLiteStructure.md).
 The output format is inferred from the given output file extension.

-Technically, OMOD will run for any location on Earth.
+Technically, Omosim will run for any location on Earth.
 However, we calibrated the model using data from the German national household travel survey (https://www.mobilitaet-in-deutschland.de/publikationen2017.html).
 Therefore, the model's performance outside of Germany,